microsoft/vscode-docs/docs/remote/tunnels.md

 Visual Studio Code [Remote Development](./remote-overview.md) allows you to use a container, remote machine, or the Windows Subsystem for Linux (WSL) as a full-featured development environment.

-Visual Studio Code Remote Development allows your local VS Code installation to transparently interact with source code and runtime environments on other machines (whether virtual or physical) by moving the execution of certain commands to a "remote server".
+Visual Studio Code Remote Development allows your local VS Code installation to transparently interact with source code and runtime environments on other machines (whether virtual or physical) by moving the execution of certain commands to a "remote server", aka the VS Code Server.
 The VS Code Server is quickly installed by VS Code when you connect to a remote endpoint and can host extensions that interact directly with the remote workspace, machine, and file system.

-We've released this VS Code Server backend component as a service you can run yourself, rather than it being solely installed and managed by the Remote Development extensions.
+We've released this VS Code Server backend component as a service you can run yourself (which you may read more about in [its documentation](./vscode-server.md)), rather than it being solely installed and managed by the Remote Development extensions.

-The VS Code Server is further explained in [its documentation](./vscode-server.md).
-Accessing it involves a few components:
+Accessing the VS Code Server involves a few components:

 * The VS Code Server: Backend server that makes VS Code remote experiences possible.
 * [Remote Tunnels extension](./tunnels.md): Extension that facilitates the connection to the remote machine, where you have an instance of the server running.